 From 2004 to 2006, she was elected Chair of the Governing Board of the International Energy Agency, helping redefine IEA strategy and leading the response to supply disruption caused by Hurricane Katrina.

 An Honorary Fellow and past President of the Energy Institute and the Executive Chair of the World Energy Council Trilemma report, Joan is also Senior Research Fellow at the Oxford Institute for Energy Studies and, among other appointments, a member of the Board of Governors, Argonne Laboratory at the University of Chicago, and of the Boards of CCSA and IETA.
 She is a Companion of the Order of the Bath.

-Laura Manson-Smith is a management consulting partner who has spent most of the last 20 years working with clients in the energy sector and in government.
+Laura Manson-Smith is Senior Client Partner at Korn Ferry Hay Group.
+Laura consulting has spent most of the last 20 years working with clients in the energy sector and in government.

 Her background combines a love of science, a strong grounding in finance and a deep understanding of large-scale transformational change.